aesthetic-suite/framework/docs/theme.md

 ### Changing A Theme

 The current theme can be changed to another registered theme by calling `Aesthetic#changeTheme`.
-When changing a theme, all flushed styles will be purged from the document, all `style` elements will be removed, and new global styles will be re-built.
+When changing a theme, new global styles will be generated, _which may cause collisions_ if multiple themes are active in the page.

 ```ts
 aesthetic.changeTheme('darker');